-Today is December 7 and the Navigate the Chaos question to consider is “how often do you treat people as what they ought to be?”
+Today is December 7 and the Navigate the Chaos question to consider is “how often do you treat people as who they ought to be?”
 Such a question may be far from your consciousness, but it is worthy of reflection as you encounter people while navigating the chaos today.
 For those who have a familiar existence in your world, and you see on a frequent basis, it is important to consider today’s question as it concerns their potential.
 This is especially important for those who have children, manage people, or work as part of a team.
 For those children, people, and team members, how often do you ask yourself ‘if you are treating them as they ought to be?’

 The 18th century German writer Johann Wolfgang von Goethe published Wilhelm Meister’s Apprenticeship in 1796 and wrote the following passage concerning the ideal of helping others to achieve their potential: “If you treat people as they are, they will become worse.
 If you treat them as they could be, they will become better.
 If we treat people as if they were what they ought to be, we help them become what they are capable of becoming.”